mpv-player/mpv/DOCS/man/options.rst

 ``--window-minimized=<yes|no>``
     Whether the video window is minimized or not.
-Setting this will minimize, or unminimze, the video window if the current VO supports it.
+Setting this will minimize, or unminimize, the video window if the current VO supports it.
 Note that some VOs may support minimization while not supporting unminimization (eg: Wayland).